ChrisCouweleers/pipepulse/README.md

 # PipePulse — ELT Operations & Observability

-PipePulse is a portfolio project that behaves like an internal data-engineering tool, not a SaaS marketing site.
+PipePulse is a portfolio project that behaves like an internal data-engineering tool.
 It runs a small ELT pipeline, writes operational metadata, executes data-quality checks, and exposes the results through an interactive Streamlit dashboard.

 ## What it demonstrates